stitchdata/docs/_database-integrations/mysql/azure/microsoft-azure-mysql-v1.md

       {% include integrations/databases/setup/binlog/configure-server-settings-intro.html %}
     substeps:
+      - title: "Configure the binlog_format server setting"
+        anchor: "configure-binlog-format-server-setting"
+        content: |
+          By default, the `binlog_format` parameter for {{ integration.display_name }} databases is set to `MIXED` and can't be changed in the Azure dashboard or via a SQL client.
+Stitch requires this parameter to be set to `ROW`.

+          **Contact [Microsoft Azure support](https://azure.microsoft.com/en-us/support/create-ticket/){:target="new"} to have this parameter changed for your database before continuing.**

       - title: "Configure server settings"
         anchor: "configure-database-server-settings"
         content: |
-          In this step, you'll configure your {{ integration.display_name }} server to use Log-based Incremental Replication.
+          In addition to the `binlog_format` parameter, there are a few other server parameters you'll need to configure to use Log-based Incremental Replication.

           {% capture server-instructions %}
-          1. In your **Azure portal**, locate your **Azure Database for MySQL** server.
+          1. In your **Azure portal**, locate and open the **Azure Database for MySQL** database you want to connect to Stitch.
           2. Click **Settings > Server Parameters**.
-          3. Define the requred server settings using their pre-defined defaults.
-Refer to the <a href="#server-settings-details" data-toggle="tab">Server settings list</a> tab for explanations of these parameters and their default values. **No other configuration is required on your part.**
+          3. Define the following server settings:

+          {% assign server-settings = site.data.taps.extraction.database-setup.server-settings.mysql.microsoft-azure-mysql %}

+          {% for setting in server-settings %}
+             - `{{ setting.name }}` - `{{ setting.value }}`
+          {% endfor %}

+             Refer to the **Server settings list** tab for more info about these settings.

+          4. Click **Save** when finished.
+          5. When finished, restart your MySQL server to ensure the changes take effect.
           {% endcapture %}

           {% include integrations/templates/configure-server-settings.html %}